Sebastian Vettel takes record eighth win in row at the US GP

 Vettel has won eight races in a row, breaking the mark held by Michael Schumacher and Alberto Ascari.

-Romain Grosjean held off Red Bull's Mark Webber
+Lotus's Romain Grosjean held off Red Bull's Mark Webber for second.

 Mercedes' Lewis Hamilton was fourth, fending off Ferrari's Fernando Alonso and Sauber's Nico Hulkenberg.